Establishing a Pecan Orchard

 Weed Control

-Protect the bark of newly planted pecan trees from herbicide by growing tubes, sleeves or white latex paint covering the bottom 3.5 feet of the trunk.
+Protect the bark of newly planted pecan trees from herbicide by growing tubes, sleeves or white latex paint covering the bottom 3.5 ft of the trunk.
 This provides more herbicidal weed control options, so post-emergence materials such as paraquat and glyphosate can be used when directed at the ground.
 Care must still be taken to eliminate herbicidal drift onto exposed leaf tissue and bark.
-Growing tubes can be ordered from a nursery supplier or made from 4” plastic drain pipe.
+Growing tubes can be ordered from a nursery supplier or made from 4-in. plastic drain pipe.

 Status and Revision History